temporal-community/temporal-ai-agent/README.md

 - We'll have to figure out which matches are where.
 No use going to Manchester for a match that isn't there.
 - The use of `###` in prompts I want excluded from the conversation history is a bit of a hack.

+## UI
+- Possibly need a 'worker down' type of message?
+I think I already have one when queries fail

 ## Validator function
 - Probably keep data types, but move the activity and workflow code for the demo
 - Probably don't need the validator function if its the result from a tool call or confirmation step